-The San Diego Art Institute is pleased to announce its 2016 artists-in-residence.
-The selected artists will receive studio space either in Balboa Park or in Horton Plaza, small stipends for production, as well as solo presentations of their work in 2016.
+The selected artists received studio space either in Balboa Park or in Horton Plaza, small stipends for production, as well as solo presentations of their work in 2016.
 All artists were chosen through a competitive application process by a panel of artists, curators, and arts administrators.
-Says SDAI Executive Director Ginger Porcella: “we are thrilled by the diversity of work chosen this year through the residency program.
-Many of the artists are San Diego-natives, and it is a real testament to the level and quality of art being created here.
-This program truly highlights the best and brightest contemporary artists living and working in San Diego.”

 Robert Andrade is an artist and teacher based in Southern California.
 He has exhibited throughout the United States including San Diego, New York City, Chicago, and Dallas.
 Most recently he has been included in a publication titled Imagine Architecture by Gestalten Books and will be having a solo exhibition at Providence College in late 2016.
 Andrade approaches making work through various media including sculpture, video, photography, graphic design and curatorial projects.
 He typically investigates issues related to urbanism, architecture and spatial production.
 Andrade holds an MFA from Cornell University, and a BFA from the School of the Art Institute of Chicago.